dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate1 -  Reward is not the most important in RL.md

 - Due to this uncertainty, there is a large gap between simulation and real robot environment in terms of estimating the state.
 - Even with an appropriate reward function, the control policy will fail without ability to adapt to an uncertain environment.
 - The success of RL algorithm depends on the high quality and dense reward feedback, but specific reward function lacks of generalization
-- related to that, Google Research scientist, Rishabh Agarwal demonstrated Meta Reward  Learning which
+- related to that, Google Research scientist, Rishabh Agarwal demonstrated Meta Reward  Learning which successfully